 Nohore in Paris (so say Japanese).
 On rooftop of this office building,

-floor at street side and prepare a makeshift shrine for those who go on
+to the first floor at street side and prepare a makeshift shrine for those

-a pilgrimage to temples and shrines in the Ginza.
-Perhaps, the founder
+who go on a pilgrimage to temples and shrines in the Ginza.
+Perhaps, the

 In August 2010, the company announced that it would rebuild the 40-year-old building.
-Tearing it down will start on May 2011 and the new building will be opened in August 2013.
+Tearing it down started on May 2011 and the new building is scheduled to open in October 2013.
 I asked the company's information desk over the phone what they would do with the rooftop shrine.
 The desk said that it would temporarily be relocated to, and taken care of by Hie (he-eh) Jinja at Chiyoda ward, and that as soon as the new building is constructed, it is to be brought back to the rooftop again.

 Even from my former office on the 9th floor of a building in Ginza, I was able to see one of the mini-shrines perched on the top of a neighboring building.
 Since the building is privately owned, the devout are unable to get access to the shrine as long as it is on the rooftop.
 For the worshipers' convenience, the building owner provided a miniature front shrine at a corner of the ground floor.
 At the same time, the owner laid a pipe connecting the front shrine (Haiden) up to the main one on the rooftop so that the sound of hand-clapping may be reached to the top shrine (Honden).